imohweb/imohweb.github.io/README.md

 # imohweb.github.io
 This project is to build a simple interest calculator that will enable users to carry  simple calculations

-#Languages Used
-Html, CSS and JavaScript.
+Languages used are Html, CSS and JavaScript.